telerik/teststudio-docs/docs/features/project-settings/general.md

 ---
 title: General Project Settings
-page_title: General
+page_title: General Project Settings
 description: "Test Studio project settings - general settings in Test Studio.
 WPF application default path in Test Studio project.
-Highlighting border adjustment in Test Studio recording.
 Https certificate error in Test Studio - register the https connection certificate.
 Enable tracking of active Test Studio test file - highlight the currently opened test in the Test Studio Project pane."
 position: 1
 ---
-# General
+# General Project Settings

 The General section displays miscellaneous settings for specialized circumstances.

 ![General][1]

-## Highlighting
+## Enable Storyboard

-The "Automation Overlay Surface" defines the highlight border color, border width and the amount of time before the Elements Menu displays.<br>

-Click the **Border button** to display a color selector and use the sliders to adjust **Highlight Border Width** and **Menu Hold Time**.
-Delaying the Elements Menu display can be helpful if you're trying to hover the mouse and the Elements Menu is popping up too quickly.

-![Highlighting][2]
+By default, screenshots are automatically added to the Storyboard Tab.
+When this option is unchecked, a placeholder image is used.
+Uncheck the option when you want to conserve memory and disk space.
+The Scale slider adjusts the size of the Storyboard Tab between "10%" and "100%".

 ## WPF